mikoSL/machineLearning_exercises/README.md

 # Learning diary from the book "Hands-on Machine Learning with Scikit Learn and Tensorflow" by Aurelien Geron.
-This long text is keypoint collection for myself.
+This long text is keypoint collection for self-learning purpose.
 ---
 ## Chapter 2 Essentials: workflow of machine learning project
 ### 1. Glance data